chakrit/go-scratch/README.md

 ```

 Basically it automatically `go get` any missing dependencies for you and then invokes the
 build command with the local folder.
+All dependencies are stored in the local folder `.go`
+which is basically your local go workspace (as opposed to a global one.)

 # TODO: